andersonef/tweetfromscratch-server-nodejs/readme.md

  - Node (12 or superior)
  - NPM or Yarn

+# Details

+ - NodeJS without any framework (just http, fs, sha1 and colors libraries)
+ - In memory storage (you can easily change it by changing the repositories implementation)

 # Installing and running

 In order to install and run this API server, you need to do the following: